 This is a substitution cryptogram by symbols extended to the words used by the Queen of Scots.

 It uses a mix of base 20 and base 5 ( and also 360 numerals).

-Each note of the music sheet is associated to a letter or a number.
+Each note of the music sheet is associated with a letter or an integer.

 This one uses a medieval and Celtic alphabet with horizontal and vertical lines.

 Is also called masonic cipher or Freemason’s cipher.
-It uses a substitution alphabet composed of grid parts and dots.
+To write using this cipher, a substitution alphabet composed of grid parts and dots is used.

-It’s very similar to semaphore alphabet.
+It’s very similar to the semaphore alphabet.
 Signs are determined by legs with pants.

 This is an alphabet that appears in the Zelda – Breath of the Wild (a video game).

-It’s a substitution code that replaces letters with symbols from Maltese Cross, icon of the Temple.
+It’s a substitution code that replaces letters with symbols from Maltese Cross, an icon of the Temple.